SwiftLaTeX/SwiftLaTeX/README.md

 1. You first need to be a Google API Developer to retrieve a Google API Client ID and Secret.
 See here (https://developers.google.com/identity/protocols/OAuth2)
 2. Edit config.py and put your Client ID and Secret Inside.
 (You can use environment variables instead.)

+## About LaTeX packages
+All packages are dynamically loaded from our file server and cached locally.
+Our file server has almost all the packages.
+If you want to host the file server by yourself, you can checkout another repo: https://github.com/elliott-wen/texlive-server

 ## Known bug lists

 1. WYSIWYG